-Today, 350 riders representing 50 Football League clubs will be starting out from Barnsley FC's Oakwell Stadium and London's Olympic Park to cycle 145 miles to the Dutch capital over the weekend, raising £500,000 to help beat prostate cancer.
-Here are just a few of those braving the saddle sores and their personal motivations that will keep them pedalling through the pain barrier.
+In 2016, 350 riders representing 50 Football League clubs started out from Barnsley FC's Oakwell Stadium and London's Olympic Park to cycle 145 miles to the Dutch capital over a weekend, raising £500,000 to help beat prostate cancer.
+Here are just a few of those who braved the saddle sores and their personal motivations that kept them pedalling through the pain barrier.

 "I’m riding Football to Amsterdam in support of my dad, who was diagnosed with prostate cancer in 2013.
 I’ve been attending Walsall FC matches with my dad for over 25 years.
 He’s always been there to support me and help fix any problems I’ve had.
 Whilst I can’t fix my dad’s problem, the ride is my way of showing support to him.
 I hope the funds and awareness raised help dads, grandads, brothers, sons, uncles and friends or anyone else in the future that have to go through what my dad has, or hopefully mean they don’t have to go through it at all."